petaverse-cloud/pv-docs-site/docs/devices/1-getting-started/3_getting-started.md

 title: Getting Started
 ---

-# What to do if you have a Petority device?
+# What to do if you have a Wagguracy PHAST 1?
-If you have a Petority device, there are a few steps you can take to get started and make the most out of its features:
+If you have a Wagguracy PHAST 1, there are a few steps you can take to get started and make the most out of its features:

 + Download the App:

-    First, download the Petority app from the [App Store (iOS)](https://apps.apple.com/cn/app/petority/id6450655898) or [Google Play Store (Android)](https://play.google.com/store/apps/details?id=com.petaverse.app) and install it on your smartphone.
+    First, download the Wagguracy app from the [App Store (iOS)](https://apps.apple.com/cn/app/petority/id6450655898) or [Google Play Store (Android)](https://play.google.com/store/apps/details?id=com.petaverse.app) and install it on your smartphone.

 + Create an Account:

-    Open the app and [create a Petority account](/docs/petority/accounts/signing-up).
+    Open the app and [create a Wagguracy account](/docs/petority/accounts/signing-up).
 This will allow you to access and manage your device's data and settings.

 + Pair the Device:

-    Follow the instructions in the app to **[pair your Petority device](/docs/petority/devices/device-pairing)** with your account.
+    Follow the instructions in the app to **[pair your Wagguracy device](/docs/petority/devices/device-pairing)** with your account.

 + Charge the Device: